 To help you understand it even better, in the next section we will list out some of the common scenarios where the D&O insurance can be useful for the company.

-- Failure in Complying with the Workforce Rules: The responsibilities of the directors and officers of a company are not only towards increasing the turnover of the company.
+The responsibilities of the directors and officers of a company are not only towards increasing the turnover of the company.
 They are equally responsible towards maintaining a healthy working environment in the organization and making sure that none of the employees is facing any discrimination in the company on any grounds either from the fellow employees or the higher authorities.
-In case the directors and officers do not comply to the right practices in the company and if the employees have to face the effect of it, then the employees are eligible to sue them for the discrimination they face.
+In case the directors and officers do not comply to the right practices in the company and if the employees have to face the effect of it, then the employees are eligible to use them for the discrimination they face.

 - When the directors and officers of the company follow corrupt practices and make wrong uses of the funds the company and other resources too.

 People at higher positions in a company are by default exposed to the public which means that it will not always be the case that their decisions, actions or opinions will be positively accepted by the public or other companies and thus, in response they can receive the statements like “See you in court” or any other form of it.